raunakbalchandani/Fetch-Health-Checker/README.md

    ```
    bash python -m ensurepip --upgrade

-# Installation & Running the code
+# Installation and Running the code

 1. Clone the repository to your local machine, run the following commands one by one in the terminal:
    ```git clone <repository-url>```